-Antivenom are prepared from horse serum.
-The risk of anaphylaxis is very low (less than 1% even for polyvalent antivenom), but is increased in people who have had prior exposure to horses, equine tetanus vaccines, and a general allergic history.
+Antivenom is prepared from horse serum.
+The risk of anaphylaxis is very low (less than 1% even for polyvalent antivenom), but is increased in people who have had prior exposure to horses, equine tetanus vaccines, and general allergic history.
 This increased risk is much more common in people aged 50 years or more.
 About 4% of all administrations are associated with minor reactions.

 Pre-treatment with a non-sedating anti-histamine, subcutaneous adrenaline, and iv steroids is still recommended, although severe reactions are rare.
-In general the risk from the snake toxins is much greater than the risk of administering the antivenom.
+In general, the risk from the snake toxins is much greater than the risk of administering the antivenom.

 Each State in Australia has a specifically formulated polyvalent antivenom to suit local snake species however, it is preferable to use a snake-specific antivenom whenever possible to reduce the chance of reactions.
 Details of which antivenom to use varies from state to state, and are found with the packs and test kits.

 If an antivenom is administered, ALWAYS advise the patient of the possibility of delayed serum sickness (up to 14 days later).
 This is characterised by fever, rash, generalised lymphadenopathy, aching joints and renal impairment.
 The likelihood of developing this depends on the volume of antivenom required.
 It occurs in about 10% of patients who are given polyvalent antivenom.
 Treatment with steroids is usually all that is needed.